 To turn your small garden pond into a little sanctuary you’re going to need some established plants to kick start the mini ecosystem.
 Here is a list of plants we used in our pond that have thrived over the last year.
 Some of them died off over winter but soon returned in the spring.
 You can find all of these plants on eBay and have them delivered to your door.

-Here’s some basic information about each plant
+Here’s some basic information about each of the plants we have purchased for our pond.

 - Water soldier (Stratiotes aloides) – submerged in water over the colder months.
 Pops up over summer displaying white flowers and provides shelter for many aquatic insects.